Cocker Rage Syndrome Fact or Fiction

 We have all heard of it but how many actually understand what is euphemistically known as Cocker Rage?

-Despite all of the research it is still unclear what causes it.
-Though it appears it is an inherited problem, therefore the breeders play a large part in this incurable genetic behaviour.
+Despite all of the research, it is still unclear what triggers this dangerous and unpredictable reaction.
+Though it appears it is an inherited problem, therefore the breed plays a large part in this incurable genetic behaviour.

 Is it Only Cockers?